 - There are two subplots (plt.subplot or plt.subplots?).
 The lower one is smaller (gridspec_kw?) and the two subplots share an x-axis. - The top subplot shows both the PDF and a normalized histogram of N = 1000 randomly generated values of (presumably) a normal distribution (scipy.stats.norm).
 It has a meaningful title. - The top plot also contains the corresponding CDF on a separate y-axis (ax.twinx).
-It is a different color than the other plots. - The second plot contains the residual between the PDF and the histogram, using plt.step in order to match the binning of the histogram. - The overall plot style is not the default one.
-Hopefully a preset style was used.
-The top plot contains a grid matching the right y-axis and the bottom plot has a grid matching both the x- and y-axis. - In addition, the number of events is added to the plot (plt.text) as well as a legend in the upper left corner, which even has a title It only contains the label for the histogram and the PDF. - The axis are all properly labeled.
-The x-axis even has a fancy LATEX label.
+It is a different color than the other plots. - The second plot contains the residual between the PDF and the histogram, using plt.step in order to match the binning of the histogram.
+Only this second plot has x-axis ticks and label. - The overall plot style is not the default one.
+Hopefully a preset style was used, but which one?
+Use plt.style.available to see which are available. - The top plot contains a grid matching the right y-axis and the bottom plot has a grid matching both the x- and y-axis. - In addition, the number of events is added to the plot (plt.text) as well as a legend in the upper left corner, which even has a title It only contains the label for the histogram and the PDF. - The axis are all properly labeled.
+The x-axis even has a fancy ${\rm IAT}{\rm E}{\rm X}$ label.